workingDog/StixToNeo4j/README.md

     or
     java -jar stixtoneo4j-1.0.jar --zip stix_file.zip output_dir

-where "--csv" determines the conversion format, "stix_file.json" is the Stix file containing a bundle of Stix objects you want to convert, and "output_dir" is the destination output directory with the new format results.
+With the **--csv** option the input file "stix_file.json" must contain a single bundle of Stix objects you want to convert.
+The "output_dir" is the destination output directory with the csv formatted results.
 If the output directory is absent, the output is directed to the current directory.

-If the input file is a zip file with one or more files containing bundles of Stix objects, the output file will also be a zip file with results.
+With the **--zip** option the input file must be a zip file with one or more entry files containing a single bundle of Stix objects in each.
+The output files in this case will also be zip files with csv formatted results.

-Once the Neo4j csv files are generated, use the **doimport.sh** script (currently MacOS) to bulk import the files into a Neo4j graph database.
+Once the Neo4j csv files are generated, use the **doimport.sh** script (see the provided macOS example) to bulk import the files into a Neo4j graph database.
 See [Neo4j import-tool](http://neo4j.com/docs/operations-manual/3.2/tutorial/import-tool/) for how to use and customize the import tool for your OS.

+#### For very large files

+To process very large files use the following options:

+    java -jar stixtoneo4j-1.0.jar --csvx stix_file.json output_dir
+    or
+    java -jar stixtoneo4j-1.0.jar --zipx stix_file.zip output_dir

+With the **--csvx** option the input file format must contain a Stix object on one line ending with a new line.
+Similarly when using the **--zipx** option, each input zip file entries must contain a Stix object on one line ending with a new line.
+When using these options the processing is done one line at a time.

 ### Status

-not finished
+not finished, not tested

 Using Scala 2.12, Java 8 and SBT-0.13.15.